 Help to Buy will see the Government making a contribution of up to 40% of the purchase price for eligible home buyers.
 It isn't exactly a hand out – you will be expected to pay this back over time or hand over an equivalent portion of any proceeds when you sell.

-That means, if the Government contributes 40% of the money needed to buy a property, the first home owner will need to hand over 40% of the sale price when and if they sell, even if the property's value has risen or fallen in the time they've owned it.
+That means, if the Government contributes 40% of the money needed to buy a property, the home owner will need to hand over 40% of the property value when and if they sell, even if the property's value has risen or fallen in the time they've owned it.

 In the meantime, you won't be charged rent or interest on the Government's stake.